 overview of political economics for a conference at Northwestern U. 5/2005,

-notes on virtual utility and interim bargaining,
+notes on virtual utility, interim bargaining, beer-quiche,

 justice, institutions, multiple equilibria,

 comparison of electoral systems, incentives to cultivate favored minorities,